kmessier/StringMatcher/README.md

 # StringMatcher

 #### About
-This program will search for s set of keywords in a large text
+This program will use multiple threads to search for a set of keywords in a text file

 #### Prerequisites
 - Java